Bounds on Regularity of Quadratic Monomial Ideals: Regularity and Genus

 \section{Regularity and Genus}

-The following bound on regularity is well-known in \cite{MR1417301}*{Lemma 2.1} (or see \cite{MR3249840} for a geometric proof), but we provide a short proof for the sake of completeness.

-\begin{lem} If the number of vertices of $G$ is at most $2n-1$, then regularity of $G$ is at most $n$. \end{lem}
+The following bound on regularity is well-known in \cite{MR1417301}*{Lemma 2.1} (or see \cite{MR3249840} for a geometric proof), but we provide a short proof for the sake of completeness. \begin{lem} If the number of vertices of $G$ is at most $2n-1$, then regularity of $G$ is at most $n$. \end{lem}

 \begin{proof} We use induction on $n$.
 For $n=1$, regularity is obviously at most $1$ since there are no generators in the non-edge ideal of the graph.
 Assume that any graph with at most $2\ell-1$ vertices has regularity at most $\ell$.
 Let $G$ be a graph on $2\ell+1$ vertices.
 Note that by Corollary \ref{vertexdecomp} we can delete a vertex $v$ without changing regularity if $\reg(G)>\reg(N_G(v))+1$.
 After deleting such vertices, if possible, let $v$ be the vertex of minimal degree in $G$.
 If the degree of $v$ is $2\ell$, then $G$ is a complete graph (which has regularity $1$).
 Therefore, we can assume that degree of $v$ is at most $2\ell-1$.
 Then, we have since $N_G(v)$ contains at most $2\ell-1$ vertices. \end{proof} In fact, the bound in Lemma \ref{lem:genus} is tight.
 Let $K_{n(2)}$ be the complete $n$-partite graph, with each part of size two.
-Regularity of $K_{n(2)}$ is $n+1$.
-Indeed, since the generators in the non-edge ideal $I(K_{n(2)})$ have no linear relations, the minimal free resolution of the Stanley-Reisner ring $k[\Delta]$ is equivalent to the minimal graded resolution of $k\cong k[x_{1},\cdots,x_{n}]/m$ over $k[x_{1},\cdots,x_{n}]$ where $m$ is the maximal ideal of $k[x_{1},\cdots,x_{n}]$.
-We also note that $K_{n(2)}$ is a perfect graph on $2n$ vertices of regularity $n$.
+Since the ideal of $K_{n(2)}$ is a complete intersection of $n$ quadrics, its minimal resolution is given by the Koszul complex.
+Thus regularity of $K_{n(2)}$ is $n+1$.
+We also note that $K_{n(2)}$ is a perfect graph on $2n$ vertices.

 Recall that the \textit{genus} of a graph $G$ is the minimal genus of an orientable surface $S_g$ into which $G$ can be embedded (See \cite{MR1852593} for reference).
 Note that any graphs can be embedded into an orientable surface $S_g$ for some genus $g$ and the genus of graphs inscribes a topological complexity of graphs.
 By using the Lemma \ref{lem:genus}, we can immediately give an alternative proof of a result in \cite{MR3249840} that any planar graphs have regularity at most $4$ and it is tight.
 We note that this is the case of genus $0$ and we can provide bounds on regulairty of graphs in terms of arbitrarily genus.